Parvovirus B19–Related Diseases

 1) A mild prodromal phase: Fever, loss of appetite, arthralgia.

-2) The onset of rash during the prodromal phase with viremia; painful edema and erythema involves both hands and feet and is associated with petechial and purpuric eruptions.
+2) The onset of rash during the prodromal phase with viremia; painful edema and erythema involve both hands and feet and are associated with petechial and purpuric eruptions.
 The lesions may also involve the dorsal surfaces of hands and feet, with sharp demarcation at the wrists and ankles, and are frequently accompanied by a burning sensation and pruritus.
 The rash usually disappears within 1 to 3 weeks.

 3) Development of oral mucosal lesions: Erosions, vesicles, lip edema, petechiae on the hard palate and the pharyngeal and lingual mucosa.
 The lesions of the oral mucosa may appear concomitantly with skin lesions and resolve spontaneously after 7 to 14 days.